What's the Weight Limit for a Rooftop Cargo Basket?

 • Basket Specs are Just a Starting Point: A basket rated for 300 lbs is useless if your car can only handle 150 lbs total.

 • The $50 Version is Risky: While you can find cheaper baskets, like some 220 lb capacity options on Walmart, their actual build quality and the crossbars they attach to might be questionable.
-I learned that paying a bit more for quality can save you headaches (and potentially your gear).
+Don't assume the full capacity is for your stuff.

 • When in Doubt, Leave it Out: If you're on the fence about whether something will overload your rack, it probably will.
 Better to make an extra trip or pack lighter than risk a dangerous situation.